 In heaven we see redeemed people “in the white robes” serving day and night in His temple and these white robed people represent the entire body of Christ, for verse 9 of Revelation 7 says this, “After these things I looked, and behold, a great multitude which no one could count, from every nation and all tribes and peoples and tongues, standing before the throne and before the lamb, clothed in white robes, and palm branches were in their hands.”
 This huge multitude is the body of Christ and they are all ministering to the Lord, just as God’s wants.

-Oh may we all minister to the Lord now and become, for His Own sake and glory, what He has always called us to be, “a spiritual house for a holy priesthood” (1st Peter 2:5).
+Oh may we all minister to the Lord now and become, for His Own sake and glory and testimony, what He has always called us to be, “a spiritual house for a holy priesthood” (1st Peter 2:5).

 It’s wonderful to see that God gets His heart’s desire in heaven.
-Let’s give Him His heart’s desire now!
+So today, let’s give Him His heart’s desire now!
 Yes, minister as a priest unto your God.
 Thank Him.
 Bless Him.
 Hallelujah!